taylormck/ExampleRepository/README.md

 I find it very well designed and it is my preferred way to test C/C++ code.
 Take a look at the [project home page](https://code.google.com/p/googletest/).
-If you need help setting it up or creating test programs, take a look at [Google Test Example Repository](https://github.com/taylormck/GoogleTestExample).
+If you need help setting it up or creating test programs, take a look at the [Google Test Example repository](https://github.com/taylormck/GoogleTestExample).

 Project Management
 ------------------